 Chief among those is the kaginawa, a grappling hook used to get around the map.
 Miyazaki hopes we’ll use it to explore the vertical space of the world FromSoftware has created.
 Given the studio’s fondness for hiding clever shortcuts in plain sight, it’s likely the hook will allow us access to new heights should we master it.

-The prosthetic is something of a Japanese Swiss Army knife: not only can you use your ningishu as a grappling hook, you can also break enemy’s shields, perform firecracker explosions, and much more.
-The volume and variety of Sekiro: Shadows Die Twice are what FromSoft hope will keep you engaged for multiple playthroughs, but we don’t know if there will be a New Game Plus option, yet.
+The prosthetic is something of a Swiss Army knife: not only can you use your ningishu as a grappling hook, you can also break enemy’s shields, perform firecracker explosions, and much more.
+The volume and variety of Sekiro: Shadows Die Twice are what FromSoft hopes will keep you engaged for multiple playthroughs, but we don’t know if there will be a New Game Plus option, yet.

 Sekiro: Shadows Die Twice story

 In the Sekiro: Shadows Die Twice story you play as a shinobi tasked with keeping a prince safe in Sengoku-era Japan, a better-known character than the nameless protagonists of previous FromSoft titles.
-The prince is the descendant of an ancient clan who have been wiped out, and at the start of the game the prince is kidnapped by a commander from the Ashina Clan, who believes the child is vital for protecting their lands from an invading force.
+The prince is the descendant of an ancient clan that has been wiped out, and at the start of the game the prince is kidnapped by a commander from the Ashina Clan, who believes the child is vital for protecting their lands from an invading force.

 Despite the protagonist’s more prominent role in the narrative, Sekiro’s lore is still something that, at least partially, is cryptic and hidden away as it was in the Souls-borne games.
 “We hope that the initial story, at least from the outset will be easier to grasp and understand, Miyazaki explained in an interview with Edge.
 “But our general philosophy hasn’t changed.
 It will still be a largely fragmented experience that the player will have to piece together themselves.”